dechabot/server-side-extension/examples/python/FullScriptSupport_Pandas/README.md

 In the load script there is an example of the `Load ...
 Extension ...` syntax for a table load using SSE.
 There are also examples of using SSE expressions within a regular load.
 In that case the SSE call is treated as a scalar or aggregation and only one column can be returned.

+In comparison to the original Full Script Support example, the table load using the `Load ...
+Extension ...` also includes an example of how to write the `TableDescription` from the script.

 There are a number of examples in the sheets of how to retrieve the data from the script, and how to make simple calculations.